 I'm going to give you my take on headphones, keyboards, mouses, mousepads, fans, lights and way more!
 I'm going to attempt to limit myself to 5 items or less.
 I know it's going to be really hard to limit the choice because there are so many options on the market when it comes to PC gaming.

 Gaming gear can cost a fortune and I'm attempting to get good stuff without spending too much money.
 Gaming mice, gaming keyboard and the likes can be seen often well over $100.
 Keeping everything under $100 per gaming piece can be done!

-The following headset is at the top of the budget of $100 coming in at just $96.71 on Amazon.
+The following headset is at the top of the budget of $100 on Amazon.
 These are a fantastic pair of gaming headphone they are crisp, clear and just fantastic to use over a long period of time.
-HyperX by Kingston is known for their excellent audio while in some serious gameplay you can’t go wrong.
+HyperX by Kingston is known for their excellent audio while in some serious gameplay you can't go wrong.

-For $49.99 this is literally one of the best gaming mice I’ve used.
-It’s in the same line as some of the SteelSeries or Logitech.
+For less than $50 this is literally one of the best gaming mice I've used.
+It's in the same line as some of the SteelSeries or Logitech.
 This mouse customization is solid, the software and functions go beyond what I thought it would be.
 Macro profiles, DPI settings, the combination of keys, colours and the list goes on.
 I have a full review here.

 Alright, this is for the basic gear!
 We've covered the headphones, mic, keyboard and mouse.
 Let's touch on the aspect of a mousepad.

 I hear some people saying it's needed and I hear others where they claim it's not.
 It's a personal choice and my choice is to get one!
 The reason behind is depending on the surface you are going to game on, you may need your mouse to glide.